Biomechanics in Sport and Ageing Symposium

 Sincerely yours,

-Prof. dr. Tamás Sterbenz, PhD, Rector and Patron of the symposium
+Prof. dr. Zsolt Radák, PhD, Vice-Rector for Research and Innovation and Patron of the symposium

-Prof. dr. h. c.
-Tibor Hortobágyi, PhD, chair of the scientific committee
+Dr. András Hegyi, PhD, Prof. dr. h. c.
+Tibor Hortobágyi, PhD, co-chairs of the scientific committee

-Mr. Dániel Mezei and Ms. Eszter Kerekes, chairs of the organizing committee
+Mr. Dániel Mezei, Ms. Eszter Kerekes, Ms. Kata Kádár, Dr. Annamária Péter, PhD co-chairs of the organizing committee

 All rights reserved.